This post is part of a series on moral systems composed of other moral systems:

 The point is that the golem is dumb.
 It produces answers that are true only in its own small world.
 This small world is necessarily limited.
-It’s limited by the assumptions baked into the model, by the data that is fed into it & so on.
+It’s limited by the assumptions baked into the model, by the data that is fed into it and so on.

 The golem will always do what it’s told.
 You can improve it, perhaps, by giving it more detailed instructions.
 But then you are tethering it to a specific environment.
-If you transport the golem to a different place, it will probably do worse with the more detailed instructions & better with the simpler instructions, in the same way that more complex statistical models can produce worse predictions when moved to a different context due to overfitting.
+If you transport the golem to a different place, it will probably do worse with the more detailed instructions and better with the simpler instructions, in the same way that more complex statistical models can produce worse predictions when moved to a different context due to overfitting.

 You see where I am going with this.
 I think moral systems can overfit, too, just like statistical models can.
 Say Eithne has philosophised herself a moral system.
 Now she comes across an interesting thought experiment.
 When she applies her moral system to the thought experiment (this is the new context), it produces an outlandish outcome which she cannot possibly accept.
 Maybe it fails, in the new situation, to judge wanton murder to be wrong.
 So she adjusts her moral system to account for the new data.
-It now produces sensible outcomes on both the new example & the old examples that she has tested it against.
+It now produces sensible outcomes on both the new example and the old examples that she has tested it against.
 Neat!
 But Eithne has also made her system more complex.
-If she keeps doing that, it may become closely tied to the contexts she has considered & won’t transfer well to new contexts.
+If she keeps doing that, it may become closely tied to the contexts she has considered and won’t transfer well to new contexts.

-In other words, there are simpler moral systems & there are more complex ones.
+In other words, there are simpler moral systems and there are more complex ones.
 The simple systems have the advantage of – like statistical golems – generalising better, though the complex ones may perhaps do better on the training data.

-I take Rob Bensinger to suggest that Eithne ought to keep her moral system simple & that, rather than extend it, she ought to complement it with new, additional systems.
+I take Rob Bensinger to suggest that Eithne ought to keep her moral system simple and that, rather than extend it, she ought to complement it with new, additional systems.
 She should not search for the one true moral system, she should seek many moral systems that each have a truth in them.
 Of course these would need to be combined somehow, e.g. with a higher-order system that merges them or selects between them.
 That might work well because some moral systems may do better in certain contexts, so that, if she can successfully select between them, this conglomerate of systems can do well on specific tasks without being too closely tied to a specific context.
 This is ensemble modelling, but with moral systems.

-But there’s a crucial difference between statistical models & moral systems.
+But there’s a crucial difference between statistical models and moral systems.
 Statistical models are used to answer questions about the world as it is, descriptively.
 But moral systems are meant to answer what we ought to do, normatively.
 The problem here is that we have no observational data when it comes to morality.
 Or do we?

-When constructing & evaluating moral systems, we often use our intuitions about morality.
+When constructing and evaluating moral systems, we often use our intuitions about morality.
 Eithne, for example, adjusted her moral system because it told her that, in some certain situation, wanton murder was not wrong.
 But she knew that wanton murder was wrong.
 How did she know it?
 Intuitively.

 I’ve written before about reconciling intuitive morality with intellectual moral systems.
 The example I used was that of Leo Tolstoy organising famine relief work in Ryazan despite his philosophical opposition, derived from the moral teachings of Jesus of Nazareth, to private charity.
-One of my proposed solutions in the Tolstoy post was that we use intuition to adjust & recalibrate our moral system.
+One of my proposed solutions in the Tolstoy post was that we use intuition to adjust and recalibrate our moral system.
 I wrote:

 However, there may be another way for us to reconcile intuitive morality with a moral system.
 We can use intuitions as evidence to consider when forming beliefs about moral questions, just as we consider perceptions of the world when forming beliefs about the world.
 There seem to be white flecks of snow falling outside the window.
 One believes that it is snowing outside.
 It seems like a good thing to organise charitable activities for the starving muzhiks.
 One believes that it is a good thing to do so.

 Of course there are problems with intuition.
 It is sometimes wrong, distorted by biases, hamstrung by social tradition.
-But it’s right more often than not, especially on many elemental moral questions like murder, theft, bearing false witness & so on.
-So one could assign it a certain weight & let it overrule one’s moral system when an intuition is particularly strong.
+But it’s right more often than not, especially on many elemental moral questions like murder, theft, bearing false witness and so on.
+So one could assign it a certain weight and let it overrule one’s moral system when an intuition is particularly strong.
 What this is is simply to recognise that one’s moral system, like any moral system, has failure modes because it is a kind of abstraction.
-And intuition can both on the one hand act as a safeguard against such failure modes & on the other cause us to adjust – to recalibrate, so to put it – our moral system.
+And intuition can both on the one hand act as a safeguard against such failure modes and on the other cause us to adjust – to recalibrate, so to put it – our moral system.

 Could this lead to the kind of extreme complicating of a system with contingencies that would cause a system to lose its ability to generalise, in other words to overfit?
 I don’t know.
 Maybe there is so little data involved here that there’s no risk of it.
-Or maybe, instead of trying to extend & modify the simple moral systems, we ought to keep them simple & acknowledge that they will misfire in some edge cases.
+Or maybe, instead of trying to extend and modify the simple moral systems, we ought to keep them simple and acknowledge that they will misfire in some edge cases.
 We could then identify some of these misses using our intuition.

 All this is similar to the double-level theory that Christine Korsgaard proposes for dealing with evil in Kantian ethics.
 Kant famously wrote that one oughtn’t ever to lie, even if it was exceedingly likely to save somebody’s life.
-Korsgaard argues (with more subtlety than I’ll do justice here) that these maxims are an ideal to live up to in ideal circumstances, but that, when faced with evil, & only when faced with evil, they can become a goal to seek instead.
+Korsgaard argues (with more subtlety than I’ll do justice here) that these maxims are an ideal to live up to in ideal circumstances, but that, when faced with evil, and only when faced with evil, they can become a goal to seek instead.
 What she’s doing, it seems to me, is presenting two moral systems with a meta-system for deciding which to apply in a given situation.
-That is like the rabbi animating two specialised golems along with a third golem to supervise & coordinate the two.
+That is like the rabbi animating two specialised golems along with a third golem to supervise and coordinate the two.